Ukrainians in the United Kingdom: Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Ukrainians living in the UK have organised demonstrations to demand the British government introduce sanctions against Russia and take action against Russian oligarchs with financial and political links to the UK.
 Some of the protest organisers have criticised the government's Police, Crime, Sentencing and Courts Bill, which proposes to place new restrictions on protests and public assembly, accusing it of "hypocrisy for pushing through new anti-protest measures while criticising Russia for silencing anti-war demonstrations".

 As of 16 July 2024, the United Kingdom had issued 260,800 visas to Ukrainians as a result of Russia's invasion, from a total of 342,000 applications received.

 Population

 The 2001 Census recorded 11,913 people born in Ukraine resident in the UK.
+Most of these people—those who had arrived following World War II—were in their sixties or seventies; the second-largest group was of younger migrants who had likely arrived following Ukrainian independence.
+In 2005, the International Organization for Migration estimated that there were about 100,000 Ukrainians, Ukrainian descendants and Ukrainian speakers in the UK; however, this number may be an overestimate.

 The 2011 UK Census recorded 20,320 Ukrainian-born residents in England, 380 in Wales, 838 in Scotland, and 245 in Northern Ireland.

 The Office for National Statistics estimates that in 2020, 32,000 people born in Ukraine were resident in the UK.
 The number of Ukrainian nationals was estimated at 17,000.